jinlygenius/flask_structure_example/README.md

 # An example of a flask project
 When I wanted to start a flask project, I was quite confused how to organize the code (comparing to Django's out-of-the-box structure).
 After some tries, I found

- - Put databases to 'databases' module, and initiate a db handler in each file.
-Do the 'init_app' in app by importing those db handlers from the module.
-DB handlers are also imported to models.
-This structure can prevent an incursive importing.
+ - Put databases to 'databases' module, and initiated a db handler in each file.
+Registered them ('init_app') in app by importing those db handlers from the module.
+DB handlers were also imported to models.
+This structure could prevent an incursive importing.
- - For the same reason, initiate a Marshmallow instance, and register it in app.
+ - For the same reason, initiated a Marshmallow instance, and registered it in app.
- - Put all routes in the routes file - this is much clearer than put them directly in app
+ - Put all routes in the routes file - this was much clearer than writing them directly in app

 # project